fastai/course-v3/docs/terminal_tutorial.md

 ### Windows 10

-If you are a Linux or a Mac user, you already have access to a bash terminal, so you can skip to the next step.
-For Windows users, you will need to install it first.
-Note that this is only necessary if you don't use one of the ready-to-run option!
+For Windows users, you will need to install a terminal with the bash shell (Mac and Linux already have one).
+Note that this is only necessary if you don't use one of the ready-to-run Jupyter options for the course.

-We recommand WSL and the [Ubuntu App](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6#activetab=pivot:overviewtab) for Windows 10 users.
-To install it, note that you first need to activate Windows Subsystem for Linux with the following steps:
+We recommand Windows Subsystem for Linux (WSL) and the [Ubuntu App](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6#activetab=pivot:overviewtab) for Windows 10 users.
+To install it, note that you first need to activate WSL with the following steps:

 1. Open the Control Panel
 2. Select 'Programs'